getodk/docs/odkx-src/tables-managing.rst

 To export a table:

-  1. Launch ODK Tables and navigate to the *Table Manager* screen.
+  1. Launch ODK-X Tables and navigate to the *Table Manager* screen.
   2. Press the arrow :guilabel:`->` icon at the top of the *Table Manager* screen.

     .. image:: /img/tables-managing/table-manager-export-screen.*